BabyRuth Logo

 BabyRuth Logo 1942

 Health and energy become particularly important during a historically challenging period.
-That is why a medical association’s approval of the presented product takes on primary significance in the updated logo version.
-This information is presented in an accessible and understandable text form.
+That is why the medical association’s approval of the presented product takes on primary significance in the updated logo.
+This information is presented in an accessible, understandable text format.

 The color palette has changed in line with the spirit of the times.
 Noticeable but not bright colors are used.
 Patriotism fosters resilience and helps maintain faith, so the boy in a sailor suit evokes nostalgia.
 He symbolizes trust in the product, emphasizing its high quality and ability to provide gastronomic pleasure.